mjdrushton/potential-pro-fit/docs/runners.rst

 	``pbsinclude : 8cpus.pbs``

-.. _fittingtool-runners-remote:
+.. _pprofit-runners-remote:

 Remote
 ^^^^^^

 :Type-Name: Remote
 :Description: Runs jobs on a remote host using SSH as the communication mechanism.
-	This runner spawns :ref:`nprocesses <fittingtool-runners-remote-nprocesses>` processes on the remote machine.
-This means that a maximum of :ref:`nprocesses <fittingtool-runners-remote-nprocesses>` jobs can run at the same time.
+	This runner spawns :ref:`nprocesses <pprofit-runners-remote-nprocesses>` processes on the remote machine.
+This means that a maximum of :ref:`nprocesses <pprofit-runners-remote-nprocesses>` jobs can run at the same time.

 .. note::
 	The Remote runner uses SSH to communicate with the remote machine.
-In order to run correctly ``fittingTool.py`` must be able to log into the remote-host and invoke commands without requiring a password.
+In order to run correctly ``pprofit`` must be able to log into the remote-host and invoke commands without requiring a password.
 This can be achieved by setting-up key based login as described in :ref:`ssh-keybased-login`.

 Required Fields